-UC Davis Health System is committed to preventing and responding to violence in the workplace through education, adherence to policy and swift action to threats and acts of violence.
+UC Davis Health is committed to preventing and responding to violence in the workplace through education, adherence to policy and swift action to threats and acts of violence.

 The New Workplace Violence Report is an online system through which University employees may report violations of the Violence in the Workplace Policy.
 A report made via the Workplace Violence Report is not a police report.
 Employees must contact UC Davis police to report an emergency and/or to file a police report.
-The completed Workplace Violence Report is automatically forwarded via e-mail to the reporter's supervisor and to appropriate offices within UC Davis Health System for follow up, such as department managers, UC Davis Police Department, Risk Management, Human Resources, Academic and Staff Assistance Program, and other offices, as appropriate.
+The completed Workplace Violence Report is automatically forwarded via e-mail to the reporter's supervisor and to appropriate offices within UC Davis Health for follow up, such as department managers, UC Davis Police Department, Risk Management, Human Resources, Academic and Staff Assistance Program, and other offices, as appropriate.

 What is “violence in the workplace?"

 Violence in the workplace can be both criminal and a violation of policy:

 Violation of Policy